-Aimez apprendre
+Aimez apprendre!

-Content to be studied Method of assessment Autumn 1 Free time Hobbies and sports (likes/dislikes) Grammar: Revision of the present tense (including irregular verbs and radical changing verbs) jouer à and faire de/negation.
-Weekly vocabulary tests Weekly translation tests End of unit assessment in Reading and Translation Autumn 2 Family life Family members/pets/descriptions Grammar: adjectives (position and agreements)/ revision of key verbs.
-Weekly vocabulary tests Weekly translation tests End of unit assessment in Listening, Reading and Writing Spring 1 House/food Rooms in the house/ meals and food items Grammar: du/de la'de l'/des Aller+ infinitive Key verbs in the simple future Weekly vocabulary tests Weekly translation tests End of unit assessment in Listening and Reading Spring 2 My town/ at the cafe Places in town/preposition à/ buying snacks Grammar: immediate future/simple future Weekly vocabulary tests Weekly translation tests End of unit assessment in Writing and Translation Summer 1 The environment Local and global issues Revision of 2 tenses: present/ future Weekly vocabulary tests Weekly translation tests End of unit assessment in Listening and Reading Summer 2 The environment/ general revision Key vocab; recycling Key time phrases: toujours/d'habitude/normalement/souvent /quelquefois/parfois/de temps en temps/ rarement/une fois par semaine etc.) Speaking Assessment and/Oral Presentation
+Content to be studied Method of assessment Autumn 1 Free time Weekly vocabulary tests Hobbies and sports (likes/dislikes) Weekly translation tests Grammar: Revision of the present tense (including End of unit assessment in irregular verbs and radical changing verbs) jouer à and Reading and Translation faire de/ negation.
+Autumn 2 Family life Weekly vocabulary tests Family members/pets/descriptions Weekly translation tests Grammar: adjectives (position and agreements)/ End of unit assessment in revision of key verbs.
+Listening, Reading and Writing Spring 1 House/food Weekly vocabulary tests Rooms in the house/ meals and food items Weekly translation tests Grammar: du/de la'de l'/des End of unit assessment in Aller+ infinitive Listening and Reading Key verbs in the simple future Spring 2 My town/ at the cafe Weekly vocabulary tests Places in town/preposition à/ buying snacks Weekly translation tests Grammar: immediate future/simple future End of unit assessment in Writing and Translation Summer 1 The environment Weekly vocabulary tests Local and global issues Weekly translation tests Revision of 2 tenses: present/ future End of unit assessment in Listening and Reading Summer 2 The environment/ general revision Speaking Assessment Key vocab ; recycling and/Oral Presentation Key time phrases: toujours/d'habitude/normalement/souvent /quelquefois/parfois/de temps en temps/ rarement/une fois par semaine etc.)

-Making Progress

-During the course of the academic year, you will be informed about your daughter's progress.
-An attainment of Excellent, Secure and Outstanding will be given to each of the girls.
+Making Progress - During the course of the academic year, you will be informed about your daughter's progress.
+An attainment of Excellent, Secure and outstanding will be given to each of the girls.
 Please find below the description for each of them:

-Excellent - Excellent - In the skills of listening, reading, writing, speaking and/or translation I have produced very accurate and outstanding work and answers.
+Excellent - Excellent - In the skills of listening, reading, writing, speaking and / or translation I have produced very accurate and outstanding work and answers.

-Secure - solide - In the skills of listening, reading, writing, speaking and/or translation I have produced accurate work and answers which show a sound understanding of the topics and grammar taught.
+Secure - solide - In the skills of listening, reading, writing, speaking and / or translation I have produced accurate work and answers which show a sound understanding of the topics and grammar taught.

-Developing - En progrès - In the skills of listening, reading, writing, speaking and/or translation I show some understanding of the topics and grammar taught.
+Developing - En progrès - In the skills of listening, reading, writing, speaking and / or translation I show some understanding of the topics and grammar taught.
 To progress further I need to work on my targets and regularly review my work.